skilledknight/My-first-coding-project/README.md

 # How to Built Your First Website
-Inspect elements in page source for code understanding
+Inspect elements in each file and run it through a code editore